 The Company participates in an indemnified securities lending program administered by an unaffiliated agent in which certain portfolio holdings are loaned to third parties.
 The borrower must deliver to the Company's agent collateral having a market value equal to at least 102% and 105%, respectively, of the market value of the domestic and foreign securities loaned.
 The collateral received by the Company's agent from the borrower to secure loans on behalf of the Company must be in the form of cash, securities issued or guaranteed by the U.S. government or its agencies, or a bank letter of credit or equivalent obligation as may be pre-approved by the Company.
-The Company monitors the estimated fair value of the loaned securities lending collateral, and corresponding liability, Payables for securities lending collateral, are recorded on the Consolidated Balance Sheets.
+The Company monitors the estimated fair value of the loaned securities on a daily basis, and additional collateral is obtained as necessary.
+The asset, Short-term investments securities lending collateral, and corresponding liability, Payables for securities lending collateral, are recorded on the Consolidated Balance Sheets.
 Income and expenses associated with securities lending transactions are reported within Net investment income on the Consolidated Statements of Operations.